Series and sequences

 A sequence can be thought of as a list of numbers written in a definite order.
 They are notated ${ a_n }$ where $a_n$ is the formula for the nth term, which expands to ${a_1, a_2, a_3, \dots, a_n}$.
 Unlike a function, which can have continuous inputs, sequences must always use integer values of $n$ as input.
 For instance:

-$$ \{ 2n + 1\}_{n = 0}^\infty = \{1, 3, 5, 7, 9, 11, \dots\} $$
+$$ \\{ 2n + 1\\}_{n = 0}^\infty = \\{1, 3, 5, 7, 9, 11, \dots\\} $$

-A sequence $\{ a_n \}$ is said to converge if it approaches a number $L$: $$ \lim_{n \to \infty} a_n = L $$ and is said to divergence otherwise.
-Several important theorems hold for sequences:
+A sequence $\{ a_n \}$ is said to converge if it approaches a number $L$:

 Infinite series